-Flat Horn Hissers are still relatively rare and not available from many cockroach breeders.
-The species tends to reproduce slowly because females carry relatively few nymphs, but they’re just as easy to breed and keep as other roaches from Madagascar.
+Flat Horn Hissers are relatively rare and not available from many cockroach breeders.
+They reproduce slowly, gestation time is long, and females carry relatively few nymphs.
+But they are just as easy to keep and breed as other roaches from Madagascar.
 In fact, they thrive in a range of conditions and are quite easy to care for.
-Keep them between 70°F and 85°F for general good health, with conditions on the upper end of the scale if you’re interested in breeding.
+They like temperatures between 70°F and 85°F for general good health, with conditions on the upper end of the scale for breeding.

-As you may have guessed, Flat Horned Hissers are…flat.
-These roaches are flat as a pancake!
-Their bodies are wider and much flatter than the common Madagascar hissing cockroach, or the closely related Wide Horn Hisser.
-There are a few exceptions – like gravid females with abdomens full of eggs and roaches after feeding heavily.
-However, most of the time these roaches resemble a frisbee more than a football.
+As you probably guessed, Flat Horned Hissers are…flat.
+In fact, these roaches are flat as a pancake!
+Their bodies are wider and much flatter than the common Madagascar hissing cockroach or the closely related Wide Horn Hisser.
+There are a few exceptions, like gravid females with abdomens full of eggs and individual roaches after heavy feeding.
+However, most of the time they resemble a frisbee more than a football.

 They also have horns, or so they’re called.
 Both sexes have them, but they’re much more prominent on males.
 They consist of two large, flat-black protrusions on the back of their shell sandwiched between two massive antennae.
 They are quite cool looking.
 When housed together, males use their horns to battle with each other, hissing and charging to establish dominance.

 The hissing sound males make is fairly prominent.
 It’s similar to the sound cats make when threatened, but not nearly as loud or menacing.
 They make this hissing sound by squeezing air through a special cavity in their abdomen.
 Interestingly, they actually have different hisses for different purposes.
-Mating, the fighting mentioned above, and “general alarm” each have different tones.
-With a little experience you can tell the difference between hisses.
+Mating, fighting, and “general alarm” each have different tones.
+With a little experience, you can tell the difference between hisses.

-Like other hissing cockroaches, the Flat Horned Hisser can grow fairly large.
-Males can reach up to about 3 inches depending on diet and living conditions, and they live up to 5 years.
+Like other hissing cockroaches, the Flat Horn Hisser can grow fairly large.
+Males can reach up to about 3 inches depending on diet and living conditions, and they live 3-5 years.
 Females are usually a bit smaller than males.
-They eat a variety of foods but prefer apples, bananas, squash, carrots, and our roach chow.
+They eat a variety of foods but prefer carrots, apples, bananas, squash, and our roach chow.
 Their housing should include plenty of dark space and some material like cardboard egg crates to move around on.
 You can also use natural materials like wood and leaves if you prefer.

 NOTE: We treat our Flat Horned Hissers the same as our organic Dubia roaches, which means they enjoy only organic foods.

 Because they can climb glass and smooth plastic, you’ll need to provide housing with either a tight lid or a 2-inch strip of petroleum jelly around the rim.
-Females give birth to around 10 or so nymphs, and because they carry their young internally, you don’t have to provide any special substrate for breeding.
-As far as humidity goes, they like it at about 60% and above.
+Females give birth to around 10 to 20 nymphs, and because they carry their young internally, you don’t have to provide any special substrate for breeding.
+As far as humidity goes, they like 60% and above.